gpaulissen/blog/_posts/2021-02-24-oracle-apex-how-to-build-6.md

 site.baseurl }}/oracle-apex-how-to-build-5/), I told you about Git, Subversion, Maven and Flyway.

-In this final article, I will discuss the following tools & methods: Oracle SQL Developer, utPLSQL, SonarCube, Perl, Ant and DevOps.
+In this final article, I will discuss the following tools & methods: Oracle SQL Developer, utPLSQL, SonarQube, Perl, Ant and DevOps.

 # Oracle SQL Developer